explorable-viz/authoring-assistant/paper/reviews/iclr2026/response.md

 For the more complex cases, where current LLMs are unable to generate a full solution in one step, we envisage a more interactive workflow, similar to working with Copilot.
-For the present paper we are focused on exploring the limits of current LLM capabilities and validating the basic idea.
+For the present paper we are focused on exploring the limits of current LLM capabilities and validating a simpler architecture with less interaction.

+## Reviewer Bezq

+_Re. subset of SciGen, could you provide details on the selection logic, sampling criteria, and exact number of examples used in evaluation?_

+For the submitted version we relied on a small subset of SciGen, with only XX example replacement tasks.

 ## Planned revisions to paper